georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 {:start="6"}
 6. Don't save a session history (the default option in R, when it asks if you want an `RData` file).
 Instead, start in a clean environment so that older objects don't remain in your environment any longer than they need to.
 If that happens, it can lead to unexpected results.
 Your script should explicitly load any data and create any variables that it needs, rather than relying on a variable that you assigned in the console panel sometime last week.

 7. Wherever possible, keep track of `sessionInfo()` somewhere in your project folder.
 Session information is invaluable because it captures all of the packages used in the current project.
-If a newer version of a package changes the way a function behaves, you can always go back and reinstall the version that worked (Note: At least on CRAN, all older versions of packages are permanently archived).
+If a newer version of a package changes the way a function behaves, you can always go back and re-install the version that worked (Note: at least on CRAN, all older versions of packages are permanently archived).

 ~~~